jcchacond/ancient_mitogenomes_molecular_clock_dating/README.md

 -m 100000000 -l 100000 -o sampleID.uniform.100M.chain1.xml
 ```

 The flags -m and -l indicate the number of iterations (100 million in this case) and burn-in (10%), respectively.
+If you want to give it a go, you can use the input files I have attached to this repository.

 ## Now, all ready to run ```BEAST```